Suspect wearing a cowboy outfit groped a woman in Queens: NYPD - NewsBreak

 Suspect wearing a cowboy outfit groped a woman in Queens: NYPD

-The man disguised as a country singer grabbed a 30-year-old woman’s buttocks at the corner of Roosevelt Avenue and 103rd Street on June 10 at around 2:10 p.m., police said.
+The man disguised as a country singer grabbed a 30-year-old woman’s buttocks at the corner of Roosevelt Avenue and 103rd Street on June 10 at around 2:10 p.m., police said.🚨 Queen City News is TRACKING CRIME where you live.
+CLICK HERE

 The suspect fled the scene but the victim followed him to a building located at 100-19 40th Road.
 She used her cellphone to record the suspect going into the building and later coming out in different clothes, police said.
 The alleged groper had changed into a black shirt and blue jeans.